 Cellars

-Repair category -
+Repair category N/A

 Notes Not applicable.

 Electricity

 Repair category 2

 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+The electrical installation was seen to be of mixed vintage.
+Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary

 Gas

-Repair category -
+Repair category N/A

 Notes Not applicable.